(a) League fees are £50 per Team entered.

 - Tuesday – opposing captain can choose whether to rearrange or claim a 6-0 win

-- Wednesday – opposing team automatically wins 6-0, £10 deducted from the bond and awarded to the opposing team if they should have played at home.
+- Wednesday – opposing team automatically wins 6-0 and £20 deducted from the bond of the cancelling team and awarded to opposing team if they should have played at home.

 (d) Rearranged fixtures must be played as soon as possible – either on rearranged fixture nights, on cup or singles nights if practicable or on another day of the week if this can be agreed by both captains.
 No results will be accepted for rearranged fixtures after the last league match of the season.